hdShang/arxiv-daily/docs/cs-CL/2025-09-02/papers/250902292v1-llms-and-their-limited-theory-of-mind-evaluating-mental-state-annota.md

 ---
 layout: default
-title: LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue
+title: "LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue"
 ---

 # LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue